omeka/classic-enduser/docs/Plugins/Geolocation.md

 The geolocation [shortcode](../Content/Shortcodes.md#geolocation) will create a map of items based on parameters it is given.

 The shortcode is `[geolocation]`.
 Without any additional parameters, it will return a map of all items that contain geolocation data, limited by the records per page as set in the Geolocation plugin configuration.

-**Options**

-`fit`
-:   specify whether to allow google map to automatically center and zoom the map to fit all of the markers.
-This is on by default.

-To manually specify the map/location zoom, use the following options.
-Note, to use these options, fit must be set to ‘0’ or ‘false’.

-`lat`
-:   specify the latitude of the map’s initial center point, in degrees.
-:   Must be between -90 and 90.

-`lon`
-:   specify the longitude of the map’s initial center point, in degrees.
-:   Must be between -180 and 180

-`zoom`
-:   specify the initial zoom level of the map.
-0 is the most zoomed out.

-If any of `lat`, `lon`, or `zoom` are not specifically set, and ‘fit’ is set to `0` or `false`, the settings from the Geolocation plugin configuration page will be used.

-`type`
-:   specify the type of google map that appears.
-Defaults to the setting from the Geolocation plugin configuration page.
-- roadmap - displays the road map view
-- satellite - displays Google Earth satellite images
-- hybrid - displays a mixture of road map and satellite views
-- terrain - displays a physical map based on terrain information

-`collection`
-:   limits the map’s items to those from a specific collection, using the collection ID number.
-Only one collection may be specified.
-:   For example: `[geolocation collection=5]`

-`tags`
-:   limits the map’s items to those from a specific tag.
-Multiple tags can be entered, separated by a comma, and without any spaces.
-:   For example: `[geolocation tags=baseball,math]`

-`height`
-:   set the map height.
-Can be set in pixels or percentages, but requires specification with either px or %; defaults to 436px.
-:   For example: `[geolocation height=300px]` or `[geolocation height=50%]`

-`width`
-:   set the map width.
-Can be set in pixels or percentages, but requires specification with either px or %; defaults to 100%.
-:   For example: `[geolocation width=200px]` or `[geolocation width=75%]`

-**Examples**

-To print a map of all geotagged items, simply use:
-:  `[geolocation]`

-For a map that gets all of the items from your first collection, that are also tagged ‘baseball’ : `[geolocation collection=1 tags=baseball]`

-A shortcode that leveraged all of the possible parameters would look like :    `[geolocation lat=42 lon=117 zoom=7 type=hybrid collection=4 tags=baseball,math,oakland height=500px width=500px]`
+See the relevant section on the Shortcodes page for more information.